pghartig/pghartig/README.md

 ## Hello!
 My name is Peter!
-I primarily work on signal processing but I am also interested in the higher level sw layers (data pipelines and storage) required for running signal processing at large scale.
+I like to work on signal processing to solve real-world problems and I am also interested in the embedded programming and hardware required enable signal processing under diverse environmental constraints.
 Feel free to get in touch with any questions about my projects.